noizy-sthlm/infisical-tutorial/scenario/intro.md

 ### Learning Outcomes

-By the end of this tutorial, you will be able to:
+By following this tutorial, you learn how to:

 1. **Understand** security risks of hardcoded secrets in source code
 2. **Detect** exposed secrets using automated scanning tools